Tamborine Mountain Gallery Walk Precinct

 This project is focused on the end goal of sourcing the funding needed for specific improvements and upgrades to Tamborine Mountain Gallery Walk Precinct.

-Using the business case Council will seek grant funding from all tiers of government to progress to the detailed design and construction phase.
+Using the business case Council will seek grant funding from all tiers of government to progress to construction phase.

 Additional information